johnhelmuth/in-dire-straits-content/tatterpedia/5.ships/dire-straits.md

 and/or parts (determined by plot.)
 Segments might be marked if there is no regular opportunity to do 0maintenance labor within a week.*

-Ships credits: 2x6 segments, 2x6 full.
+Ships credits: 2x6 segments, 2x6 full, +1 slice.

 *Each full segment represents credits in your ship’s budget to pay for supplies, maintenance, and your ship’s lien payments.*